Generative Networks

 1

-Creates a question and answer style pipeline object by referring to the pretrained model pre-trained DistilBERT model (fine-tuned on the SQuAD: Stanford Question Answering Dataset) with revision 626af31
+Creates a question and answer style pipeline object by referring to the pre-trained model DistilBERT model (fine-tuned on the SQuAD: Stanford Question Answering Dataset) with revision 626af31

 1qa(question="What weight is the exam?", context=context)